Kingsleysase/Excel-Projects/Hotel Quality Project/Analysis/README.md

-Screenshots of the analysis done in the backend
+Analysis done in the backend